cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

   uint64 amount = 1;
 }

-// QueryDenomRequest is the request type for the Query/Denom RPC method message QueryDenomRequest {
+// QueryTypeRequest is the request type for the Query/Type RPC method message QueryTypeRequest {
-  string denom = 1;
+  string type = 1;
 }

-// QueryDenomResponse is the response type for the Query/Denom RPC method message QueryDenomResponse {
+// QueryTypeResponse is the response type for the Query/Type RPC method message QueryTypeResponse {
   cosmos.nft.v1beta1.Metadata metadata = 1;
 }

-// QueryDenomsRequest is the request type for the Query/Denoms RPC method message QueryDenomsRequest {
+// QueryTypesRequest is the request type for the Query/Types RPC method message QueryTypesRequest {
   // pagination defines an optional pagination for the request. cosmos.base.query.v1beta1.PageRequest pagination = 1;
 }

-// QueryDenomsResponse is the response type for the Query/Denoms RPC method message QueryDenomsResponse {
+// QueryTypesResponse is the response type for the Query/Types RPC method message QueryTypesResponse {
   repeated cosmos.nft.v1beta1.Metadata   metadatas = 1;
   cosmos.base.query.v1beta1.PageResponse pagination = 2;
 }